wottreng/RF-controlled-LED-strip-lights/README.md

-# RF-controlled-strip-lights
+# Control RF LED strip lights via ESP8266
-I reverse engineered RF controlled strip lights so that they can be controlled over wifi with a browser or/and integrated with IOT device controllers via API
+I reverse engineered RF controlled strip lights so that they can be controlled over WiFi with a browser or/and integrated with IOT device controllers via API

 ## How to Make It Work
 * compile and load onto nodeMCU or just load binary firmware onto MCU